-COVID-19: Tips for Tracking Remote Work Employee Engagement
+Tips & Best Practices for Tracking Employee Engagement Remotely

-For employers, the coronavirus pandemic presents a number of challenges large and small—including remote work implementation.
+For employers, remote work implementation presents a number of challenges for large and small businesses alike.
 In fact, it’s safe to say that the largest work-from-home trial in American history took place during almost all of 2020 and the first part of 2021.
 This change in operations comes with its own set of tests, but with a few tips and tricks, you can keep employees engaged with the team and their tasks, even from the comfort of their own homes.